 So!
 You want to Learn to Crochet :)

 You’ve thought about it for ages…HOW is it possible that there are people who can pick up one skein of yarn and one hook and turn it into something adorable!?
 If you’ve had that itch to get started, you’re in the right place.
 In this beginner tutorial, we will go over all of the steps needed to learn to crochet!
-We will learn the tools necessary for crocheting, types of yarn to choose from and a few beginning techniques and stitches that can be used in making a scarf!
+We will learn the tools necessary for crocheting, types of yarn to choose from and a few beginning techniques and stitches that can be used in making a two beginner projects!

 The word crochet derives from the French word “crochet” meaning “hook.”
 The art form has been around for many hundreds of years!
 Crocheters use a skein of yarn and one crochet hook, interlooping the yarn to create the project.
 You can find crochet patterns for blankets, scarves, mittens, toys, stuffed animals, sweaters, outfits and more.
 You name it, you probably can find a pattern for it!

-*A PDF Download for this beginner tutorial is coming soon!
 Please note, this post contains affiliate links.
 By clicking these links, I may receive a small commission at no cost to you.
 Thanks for supporting my small business!

 Let’s get started!